TobiLight/GithubAddCommitPush/README.md

 * Check if current directory is git initialized.
 * Add global git configurations.
 * Set origin url.
-* Add specified files instead of all the files which is the default settings.
+* Add specified files instead of all the files which is the default setting.

 ### Author
 TobiLight